Parallel Deep Neural Networks Have Zero Duality Gap: Introduction

 \section{Introduction}

 Deep neural networks demonstrate outstanding representation and generalization abilities in popular learning problems ranging from computer vision, natural language processing to recommendation system.
-Although the training problem of deep neural networks is a highly non-convex optimization problem, simple algorithms, such as stochastic gradient descent, can find a solution with good generalization properties.
-The non-convex and non-linear nature of neural networks render the theoretical understanding of neural networks extremely challenging.
+Although the training problem of deep neural networks is a highly non-convex optimization problem, simple first order gradient based algorithms, such as stochastic gradient descent, can find a solution with good generalization properties.
+However, due to the non-convex and non-linear nature of the training problem, underlying theoretical reasons for this remains an open problem.

 The Lagrangian dual problem \citep{cvx_opt} plays an important role in the theory of convex and non-convex optimization.
-For convex optimization problems, the convex duality is an important tool to determine its optimal value and to characterize the optimal solutions.
+For convex optimization problems, the convex duality is an important tool to determine their optimal values and to characterize the optimal solutions.
 Even for a non-convex primal problem, the dual problem is a convex optimization problem the can be solved efficiently.
 As a result of weak duality, the optimal value of the dual problem serves as a non-trivial lower bound for the optimal primal objective value.
 Although the duality gap is non-zero for non-convex problems, the dual problem provides a convex relaxation of the non-convex primal problem.
-For example, the semi-definite programming relaxation of the two-way partitioning problem can be derived from its dual problem \cite{cvx_opt}.
+For example, the semi-definite programming relaxation of the two-way partitioning problem can be derived from its dual problem \citep{cvx_opt}.

 The convex duality also has important applications in machine learning.
-In \citep{paternain2019constrained}, the design problem of an all-encompassing reward can be formulated as a constrained reinforcement learning problem, which is shown to have zero duality.
+In \citet{paternain2019constrained}, the design problem of an all-encompassing reward can be formulated as a constrained reinforcement learning problem, which is shown to have zero duality.
 This property gives a theoretical convergence guarantee of the primal-dual algorithm for solving this problem.
 Meanwhile, the minimax generative adversarial net (GAN) training problem can be tackled using duality \citep{NEURIPS2018_831caa1b}.